Rock Hill, South Carolina: American Civil War

 Shortly before the American Civil War began, a census had been taken of the population in York County where Rock Hill is located.
-Half of the district's 21,800 residents were slaves, integral to local cotton production.
+Half of the district's 21,800 residents were enslaved people, integral to local cotton production.
 The 4,379 white males in the county formed fourteen infantry companies; some of the men joined cavalry or artillery units instead.
 By the end of the war, 805 of these men had died, and hundreds more were wounded.
 Men from Rock Hill and York County were involved in many of the major Civil War battles.

 Due to its position on the railroad, Rock Hill became a transfer point for Confederate soldiers and supplies moving to and from the front.
 Since there was no local hospital, townspeople nursed sick and wounded soldiers in their homes.
 Refugees fleeing the coastal blockade or General Sherman's troops, also came to Rock Hill.

 Beginning in the spring of 1862, local area farmers switched from cotton to corn in order to produce more food.
 Records show that prices in Rock Hill changed frequently during the war, reflecting both shortages and the inflation of the Confederate paper money.

 Confederate General P. G. T. Beauregard set up a temporary headquarters in Rock Hill on February 21, 1865.
 He ordered the roads to Charlotte blocked to try to prevent General Sherman from reaching the city; Sherman ultimately went in a different direction.

 When General Lee surrendered at the Appomattox Court House, it was actually a future Rock Hill resident who was responsible for waving the white flag.
 Captain Robert Moorman Sims, a farmer from Lancaster County, was sent by General James Longstreet to inform Union troops that the Confederate troops wanted a truce.

 Post-Civil War

 The Civil War changed the social, economic, and political situation in Rock Hill tremendously, as it did elsewhere in the South.
 Rock Hill grew as a town, taking in war refugees, widows and their families, and the return of the men who had left to fight in the war.
 The formerly wealthy elite sold off their land to stay afloat financially.
 Town life would begin to become more important than rural life.

 Most of the merchants in Rock Hill around 1870 were former Confederate soldiers; many were entrepreneurs who were new to town, trying to start over.
 In 1870, even the largest stores in Rock Hill were only one story tall, and there were no sidewalks along the roads.
 The first drug store in Rock Hill opened in the 1870s.
-A locally contentious bordello was built in 1881 and introduced the town's first paved sidewalk.